How Do You Teach Effective Communication Skills To Your Children?

 - Avoid lectures and get your children to listen better by using fewer words.
 For example, you could just say “Milk!” when the milk is left out.
 Make sure your tone of voice is still calm and respectful.

 - Focus on solutions, not blame.
 Instead of “Who left the milk out?” you can say, “I expect whoever takes the milk out to put it away.”

 - Use nonverbal communication by coming up with a friendly hand signal or write a short note to get your message across.

 Remember to be authentic and have the courage to be imperfect.
 It’s a lot easier for children to relate to and trust an imperfect parent.
 If they think you are perfect, they’ll worry about displeasing or disappointing you and might not share their troubles or mistakes.

 By using these effective communication skills in your family, you will create relationships with mutual trust and respect.
 With open lines of communication, everyone’s troubles or mistakes can be seen as wonderful opportunities to learn and grow in a supportive environment.

 For more tips on effective communication with your family and more information about The Parent’s Toolshop® and its unique Universal Blueprint® problem-solving system, take the 7 Keys to Parenting Success ebook.
-You will be less frustrated, respond more calmly and feel more confident in any parenting situation.
+You will be less frustrated, respond more calmly, and feel more confident in every parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.